 Are you considering orthodontic treatment for either you or your child?
 If so, you’ve come to the right place.
-For your convenience, our Grand Rapids orthodontists have compiled a list of questions most commonly asked by our patients during their first visit.
-At Armbrecht & Wierenga Orthodontics we make sure that all our patients feel comfortable by knowing what to expect before sitting in the orthodontist’s chair.
+For your convenience, our Grand Rapids, MI, orthodontists have compiled a list of questions most commonly asked by our patients during their first visit.

-According to the, children are recommended to receive their first orthodontic consultation around age seven.
-At this time, we can analyze the way your child’s back molars fit together as well as their adult incisors.
+According to the American Association of Orthodontists, children are recommended to receive theiraround age seven.
+At this time, we can analyze the way your child’s back molars fit together, as well as their adult incisors.
 This helps us plan for the teeth that still need to grow into their mouths or align their jaws for an improvement in facial balance.

 Costs are variable depending on the severity of your case and how much your insurance company is willing to cover.
-Many plans have certain orthodontic coverage that pays for a portion of your treatment.
-During your initial consultation, we will discuss the costs of your orthodontic treatment and offer you interest-free financing.
+Many plans offer orthodontic coverage that will pay for a portion of your treatment.
+During your initial consultation, we will discuss the costs of your orthodontic treatment.

 The length of your treatment plan depends on the severity of your case.
 On average, orthodontic treatment usually lasts between 1 to 2 years.
 After your free consultation with us, we are usually able to establish a timeline of treatment so that you can determine if you want to make the commitment.

 Certain dental issues can lead to an increased risk for cavities.
 For example, crowded teeth can make it difficult for you to brush and floss your teeth properly.
 As a result, bacteria and food particles can collect in hard-to-reach places to cause cavities and other oral issues.
-Increased dental alignment can also preventand minimize the risk of jaw joint issues.
+Increased dental alignment can also prevent periodontal (gum) disease and minimize the risk of jaw joint issues.

 After a visit with your orthodontist, you may feel some slight pressure on your teeth.
 This pressure is proof that your teeth are moving to create a more aligned smile.
 Some of our patients seek relief by taking over-the-counter pain medication.
-After the first one to two days, the pain will go away.
+After the first couple of days, the pain will go away.

 - Tootsie Rolls